 Can You Make it at Home?
 Oh Yes…

 After many months of refining and perfecting, we have put together our Perfect Hawaiian Poke Recipe.
 After munching pounds of tuna to get the authentic Hawaiian flavors just right we bring you this amazing Hawaiian delicacy with everything you need from your local supermarket!

 What is Wrong with Chicken Poke?

 Have Your Say?

 Did we miss something?
 Are there any Poke Questions we missed?
 Fire away in the comments below and we will get them answered.
-What are your Poke Experiences.
-Did you fall in love with it like us? did you fins the whole Raw fish thing too much?
+What are your Poke Experiences?
+Did you fall in love with it like us? did you find the whole Raw fish thing too much?
 Whatever you have to say about Poke just let us know in the comments below…unless you want to tell us you like Chicken Poke…then We don’t care.